firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/Printf-Synthesis.rst

 Printf Synthesis: Capturing RTL printf Calls when Running on the FPGA
 =============================================================================

-Golden Gate can synthesize printfs present in FIRRTL (implemented as ``printf`` statements) that would otherwise be lost in the FPGA synthesis flow.
+Golden Gate can synthesize printfs present in Chisel/FIRRTL (implemented as ``printf`` statements) that would otherwise be lost in the FPGA synthesis flow.
 Rocket and BOOM have printfs of their commit logs and other useful transaction streams.

 ::